-14.7.
-Non-Assignment: Neither party to this Contract shall assign or attempt to assign any rights, benefits, or obligations accruing to the party under this Contract unless the other party agrees in writing to any such assignment.

-14.8.
-Records Retention: School records shall be maintained under all applicable state and federal document and record retention requirements.
+- 13.8.
+Non-Assignment: Neither party to this Contract shall assign or attempt to assign any rights, benefits, or obligations accruing to the party under this Contract unless the other party agrees in writing to any such assignment. - 13.9.
+Records Retention: School records shall be maintained in accordance with all applicable state and federal document and record retention requirements.
 If any litigation, claim, or audit is started before the expiration of an applicable document retention period, the records shall be retained until all litigation, claims, or audit findings involving the records have been resolved.
-This provision shall survive the term of the Contract.

-14.9.
-Confidential Information: The parties recognize that they are both bound by the requirements of the Family Educational Rights and Privacy Act Regulations (FERPA), (20 U.S.C. § 1232g; 34 C.F.R. § 99), and they will safeguard such information under the requirements of FERPA.
-The parties further recognize that some of the information exchanged under this charter will be confidential.
-The term confidential information as used in this Contract means all information provided by one party to the other that is exempt from mandatory disclosure under the terms of the state public disclosure laws.

-14.10.
-Counterparts; Signature by Facsimile: This charter may be signed in counterparts, which shall together constitute the original charter.
-Signatures received by facsimile by either of the parties shall have the same effect as original signatures.

-14.11.
-Superseder: This charter supersedes and replaces all prior charters and understandings between the State Board and the Great Oaks High School and Career Center.
-To the extent that any conflict or incompatibility exists between the Application as incorporated herein and the other terms of this charter, such other terms of this charter shall control.
-Notwithstanding anything in this charter to the contrary, the Charter School does not consent to comply with any laws, regulations, or policies from which it is exempted under the Charter Schools Law.
+This provision shall survive the term of the Contract. - 13.10.
+Confidential Information: The parties recognize that they are both bound by the requirements of the Family Educational Rights and Privacy Act Regulations (FERPA), (20 U.S.C. § 1232g; 34 C.F.R. § 99), and they will safeguard such information in accordance with the requirements of FERPA.
+The parties further recognize that some of the information exchanged under this contract will be confidential.
+The term confidential information as used in this Contract means any and all information provided by one party to the other that is exempt from mandatory disclosure under the terms of the state public disclosure laws. - 13.11.
+Counterparts; Signature by Facsimile: This Contract may be signed in counterparts, which shall together constitute the original Contract.
+Signatures received by facsimile by either of the parties shall have the same effect as original signatures. - 13.12.
+Superseder: This Contract supersedes and replaces any and all prior contracts and understandings between the State Board and the [Name].
+To the extent that any conflict or incompatibility exists between the Application as incorporated herein and the other terms of this Contract, such other terms of this Contract shall control.
+Notwithstanding anything in this Contract to the contrary, the Charter School does not consent to comply with any laws, regulations, or policies from which it is exempted under the Charter Schools Law.

+A. Citations

+Whenever Iowa law or State Board of Education Rule is referenced in this Contract, it shall be construed to mean the statute or rule as it is amended from time to time.